avih/tldr-fmt/README.md

 Default values and environment variables for overrides are documented at the `# defaults' section of this script: `which ttldr`

+For help on tldr-fmt options: ttldr dummy -h (or tldr-fmt -h).

 Requires: curl, unzip, tldr-fmt.
 Report issues at https://github.com/avih/tldr-fmt .